 singularities and studied them analytically-locally.

 Towards Boij-Söderberg Theory for Grassmannians: the case of square matrices, joint with

 Nic Ford and Steven Sam.
-In preparation.
+Preprint.

 K-theory and Monodromy of Schubert Curves via Generalized Jeu de

-Taquin, joint with M. Gillespie.
-Submitted.
+Taquin, joint with M. Gillespie, Journal of Algebraic Combinatorics,

 abstract] [FPSAC slides]